-- Giving rise to \$780 billion+ USD in costs annually: between 5-10% of annual turnover in financial institutions globally, more severely impacting small and medium institutions. - Diverting senior management time and resources away from managing the business: more than half indicated major impacts on risk management over the past five years. - Posing a barrier to international growth and finance: 76% of respondents indicate divergence is a moderate to substantial barrier to their institutions. - Intensifying over time: 73% have noted increasing divergence over recent years and 65% expect further increases in the near future.
+- Gives rise to \$780 billion+ USD in costs annually: between 5-10% of annual turnover in financial institutions globally, more severely impacting small and medium institutions. - Diverts senior management time and resources away from managing the business: more than half indicated major impacts on risk management over the past five years. - Poses a barrier to international growth and finance: 76% of respondents indicate divergence is a moderate to substantial barrier to their institutions. - Intensifies over time: 73% have noted increasing divergence over recent years and 65% expect further increases soon.

-Source: Regulatory Divergence: Costs, Risks, Impacts, IFAC and Business at OECD, 2018
+Source: Regulatory Divergence: Costs, Risks, Impacts, IFAC and Business at

+OECD, 2018